oblique-bit/oblique/README.md

 Prepare your workspace:

 1. Ensure you have an account with publishing privileges on the internal `npm` registry ([BIT Nexus](https://repo.bit.admin.ch/))
-2. Authenticate on the internal npm registry (Nexus v3):
+2. Authenticate on the internal npm registry:

 		npm login --registry=https://repo.bit.admin.ch/repository/npm-private/